 As a nurse, it is your responsibility to record the medical history and symptoms of a patient.
 You will administer medicines.
 You will observe a patient and look at their symptoms, figuring out what illnesses they may have.
 You will examine any injuries they could have.
 You will work with medical equipment and take basic medical tests such as height, weight and blood pressure for all patients.
 You will analyze the results for patients.
 You will work as part of a team of healthcare professionals, figuring out how to best help the patient.
 Together with a doctor or other health practitioner, you will educate a patient on how to treat the illness or injury.

-Travel Nurses must possess the following qualities and skills:
+Travel Nurses should possess the following qualities and skills:

 Travel Nurse Work Environment